Fibre-Product Stability, Kummer Gluing, and Composita for Universal Koszulity: Introduction

 \subsection{Organization}

-Section~\ref{sec:prelim} recalls background on quadratic and universally Koszul algebras, Mayer-Vietoris sequences for profinite amalgams, and the Bloch-Kato theorem.
-Section~\ref{sec:abstract} proves our abstract Composita Stability Theorem for universal Koszulity.
-Section~\ref{sec:pythagorean} applies this result to Pythagorean fields, verifying the Mayer-Vietoris hypotheses and establishing composita stability for admissible Pythagorean extensions.
-Section~\ref{sec:applications} discusses applications to inverse Galois problems and indicates further questions about the interplay between universal Koszulity, PBW properties, and higher cohomological operations.
+Section~\ref{sec:prelim} recalls background on quadratic and universally Koszul algebras, Mayer--Vietoris sequences for profinite amalgams, the Bloch--Kato theorem, and the $\Delta$-RAAG framework for finite-type Pythagorean fields.
+Section~\ref{sec:abstract} proves the abstract quadratic gluing theorem for composita and the algebraic gluing criterion for universal Koszulity.
+Section~\ref{sec:pythagorean} introduces the diagonal $\Delta$-RAAG condition, proves the $\Delta$-colon lemma and the resulting universal-Koszulity theorem in that setting, and then derives the corresponding composita stability result.
+Section~\ref{sec:applications} discusses towers of admissible composita and inverse Galois consequences.